physik932/code-sample/README.md

 I used Spotify's dockerfile-maven plugin to use `mvn install dockerfile:build` to build the image and deploy it.
 I was then able to run the docker image locally with `docker run -p 8080:8080 -t physik932/motd-code-sample`.

-To deploy this to Amazon, I wanted an easy plugin to create my Dockerfile + JAR zip easily, so I chose to use the Maven Assembly plugin.
+To deploy this to Amazon, I wanted a plugin to create my Dockerfile + JAR zip in one step, so I chose to use the Maven Assembly plugin.
 This required I move my Dockerfile to src/main/docker, which then broke the Spotify plguin.
 When searching as to why, I found [Issue #89](https://github.com/spotify/dockerfile-maven/pull/89) and [Issue #117](https://github.com/spotify/dockerfile-maven/issues/117) related to adding a configurable location to the Spotify plugin.
 In the end, I just created my own ZIP of the Dockerfile and JAR to upload to Amazon.

 ### Using Amazon's Elastic Beanstalk and Route 53
-I was able to easily set up an Elastic Beanstalk for a web application using a single docker image thanks to an awesome guide they had.
+I was able to set up an Elastic Beanstalk for a web application using a single docker image thanks to an awesome guide they had.
 I used Route53 to set up for fun to set up a Hosted Zone and A record to `motd.rishi-sheth.com`, and tied it to my Elastic Beanstalk instance running the docker image of my Spring boot app.